chrisdouglass/gotagme/README.md

 # Getting Started
 1. Clone the repository.
-2. Install `node`, `yarn`, and `mongodb`.
-3. Create an `.env` file at the base of the project containing the your flickr/Twitter API keys and MongoDB credentials.
+2. Install `node` and `yarn`.
+Also install `mongodb` if you want to run the backend.
 3. In each of the client and server directories, run `yarn install`.
 4. Start the client and/or server instances with the instructions below.

 # Local Development Servers
-## For Both
-Start your MongoDB server.

 ## Backend
-In the `server` directory:
+In the `server` directory, create an `.env` file containing your flickr/Twitter API keys and MongoDB credentials.
+Then run:
 1. `yarn compile`
 2. `yarn dev`